Exclusive: China police investigate U.S. citizen near border with North Korea - source

 Hahn, who is based in California but has a residence permit for Rason, also runs a bakery, attached to the school, which has produced bread for North Korea since 2003.

-Deliveries of bread from the bakery to North Korean children had been delayed by the freeze of Hahn’s funds, the source said.
+Deliveries of bread from the bakery to North Korean children had been delayed by the freeze of Hahn’s funds, said the source.

 A proportion of Hahn’s funding came from churches in South Korean.
 His school received money from Pohang Baptist Church in South Korea, according to a letter from the school’s vice principal on the church’s website.